Smaug6739/FGF-site/CONTRIBUTING.md

 # Contribution

-Si vous souhaitez contribuer au projet FGF-Site vous etes le bienvenue :
+If you wish to contribute to the FGF-Site project you are welcome:

-# Commencer :
+# To start :

-Les contributions sont apportées à ce repo via des issues et des Pull Requests (PRs).
-Quelques directives générales qui couvrent les deux:
+Contributions are made to this repo via issues and Pull Requests (PRs).
+Some general guidelines that cover both:

-* Pour les issues essayez de donner le plus de détail possible sur le problème.
-Donnez l'erreur et les pages concernées.
+* For the issues try to give as much detail as possible about the problem.
+Give the error and the pages concerned.
-* Recherchez les issues et PR existants avant de créer les vôtres.
+* Research existing issues and PRs before creating your own.
-* Ne modifiez pas les branches `master` et `dev` .
-Ouvrez des pull request vers la branche `dev` et elles seront controlées puis fusionées.
+* Do not modify the `master` and` dev` branches.
+Open pull requests to the `dev` branch and they will be checked and then merged.
 ## Pull Requests

-Vous pouvez ouvrir une pull request vers la branche `dev` en indiquant les changements effectués ainsi que la raison de ces changements.
+You can open a pull request to the `dev` branch indicating the changes made and the reason for the changes.
-Les pull requests seront vérifiés par un autre développeur puis éventuellement modifier avant d'etre fusionées.
+Pull requests will be checked by another developer and then possibly modified before being merged.

 ## Issues

-Lors de l'ouverture d'une issue soyez aussi précis que possible.
-N'hésitez pas à donner des détails et à bien mentionner une facon de reproduire le problème.
+When opening an exit, be as specific as possible.
+Please feel free to give details and mention one way to reproduce the problem.
-Sans ces informations il sera très difficile de réparer ce bug
+Without this information it will be very difficult to fix this bug

-# Besoin d'aide
+# Need help

-Rejoignez le serveur discord via <a href="https://discord.gg/RjhsJXd">ce lien</a> (https://discord.gg/RjhsJXd) et a contacter les membres ayant le role @FGF-Développeur ou @Smaug.
+Join the discord server via <a href="https://discord.gg/RjhsJXd"> this link </a> (https://discord.gg/RjhsJXd) and contact members with the role @FGF-Developpeur or @Smaug.